 The colors of the lion, particularly white, yellow, and black, are symbolic of the lion’s age but also refer to three historical characters recorded in the classic Romance of the Three Kingdoms.
 The Chinese Lion Dance is also performed accompanied by the beating of drums, cymbals, and gongs.
 While these dances have been described in depth, seeing them performed live is the best route to go.

-The number of passenger journeys during the Chunyun period has exceeded the population of China, hitting over 2 billion in 2006 and it has been called the largest annual human migration in the world.
+The number of passenger journeys during the Chunyun period exceeded the population of China, hitting over 2 billion in 2006.
+It has been called the largest annual human migration in the world.
 Three main factors are responsible: First, it is a long-held tradition for most Chinese people to reunite with their families during Chinese New Year.
 Since the Chinese economic reforms of the late 1970s, new economic opportunities have emerged, often at a considerable distance from people’s hometowns.
-This particular phenomena is given a human face in the 2009 film, “The Last Train Home” where it connects the migration with tech companies like Apple.
-Second, Chinese education reforms have increased the number of university students, who often study outside of their hometown.
+This particular phenomenon is given a human face in the 2009 film, “The Last Train Home,” which connects the migration with tech companies like Apple.
+Second, Chinese education reforms have increased the number of university students who often study outside of their hometowns.

 The Spring Festival holiday period falls around the same time frame as their winter break.
 Among the 194 million railway passengers of the 2006 Chunyun period were million university students.
 Finally, because the Spring Festival Period is one of the few week-long holiday periods in the People’s Republic of China, many people choose to travel for pleasure around this time.
 Tourism in mainland China is reaching record levels, further adding to the pressure on the transportation system.